120+ Questions to Ask an Interviewer by Job Title [2020 Updated]

-Asking questions to the interviewer is one of the ways you’ll surely stand out.
+Asking questions to the interviewer is one of the ways you can communicate to your interviewer that you're interested in the job and that you were actively listening in the conversation.
 In a recent study performed by TalentNow, one of the major reasons someone was hired was simply because “they were interesting”.
+Meaning, you should be expressing yourself through the questions you ask during or after the interview.

 The Ladders recent eye-tracking study (performed in 2018) concluded that the average time that an HR manager or hiring manager looks at your resume is only 7.4 seconds.